Community Calendar Report for Thursday, June 11th, 2026.

 Today

 Variable winds 5 kt or less.
-Patchy fog after 2pm.
+A chance of showers and thunderstorms before 7am, then a chance of showers between 7am and 1pm.
 Waves 1 ft or less.

 Photos from webcams at wvbi.net and mackinacbridge.org